abc8747/isqx/docs/design.md

 Indeed, many existing libraries already has solid support for units.
 However, painpoints boil down to:

-- inability to defining quantity kinds
+- inability to define quantity kinds
 - odd ways to define new units (e.g. modifying a file with DSL)
 - no intersphinx
 - LSP: inability to "jump to definition" all the way to its base units